DashaKhvoya/fractional-polynomial-models-calibration/README.md

                                    └──────────────────────────────────────────┘
 ```

+Below, we briefly outline the necessary theory for a better understanding.

 ### Fractional polynomial processes
 A **polynomial process** $X_t$ is a Markov process with extended generator $\mathbb{G}$, such that $\forall k \geq 0: \mathbb{G}(\mathcal{P}_k) \subseteq \mathcal{P}_k$, i.e., its generator maps polynomials to polynomials of the same or lower degree.